 It might be because death occurred more than 30 days after the collision occurred.
 If this was the case then the Department for Transport state that the casualty severity should be described as ‘Serious’.

-A collision I know about is showing up on the map in the wrong location
+How do I report a collision showing up on the map in the wrong location?

 Please let us know via firstname.lastname@example.org.
 We are happy to query the collision location with the Police who initially plot the collision locations, and can correct our database independently.